torch-core/tep-vault-standard/tep-vault.md

 - **Description**: Mint shares to `receiver` by depositing exactly `depositAmount` of Extra Currency.
 - **Requirements**:
     - MUST verify `in.valueCoins` covers required gas.
-    - MUST verify that the deposited asset is supported by the vault.
+    - MUST verify that the specific Extra Currency is an accepted deposit asset for the vault.
-    - MUST verify `in.valueExtra` contains the specified Extra Currency ID and amount.
+        - If the Extra Currency is not supported, SHOULD throw an error and reject the transaction.
-    - MUST verify only one Extra Currency is deposited (to prevent multiple currency deposits in single-asset vaults).
+    - MUST validate that exactly one Extra Currency is deposited with the correct ID and amount.
+    - MUST validate `depositAmount` is greater than 0 and within vault's deposit limits.
+    - MUST calculate expected shares using current vault share price and rounding rules.
-    - If deposit fails (e.g., `depositAmount` exceeds vault limit or minted shares < `minShares`), MUST refund Extra Currency and send [OP_VAULT_NOTIFICATION_EC](#op_vault_notification_ec) with `failureCallback.payload` to `initiator`.
+    - If deposit fails (e.g., `depositAmount` exceeds vault limit, minted shares < `minShares`, or invalid Extra Currency), MUST refund Extra Currency and send [OP_VAULT_NOTIFICATION_EC](#op_vault_notification_ec) with `failureCallback.payload` to `initiator`.
     - On successful share minting, MUST send [OP_VAULT_NOTIFICATION_FP](#op_vault_notification_fp) with `successCallback.payload` to `receiver`.
     - If `receiver` is address none, SHOULD set `receiver` to `initiator`.
     - MUST emit `TOPIC_DEPOSITED` event.